-The wheels of change turned south for the once-mighty yellow to a failed legacy.
-Just before Marcos Jr. became the country’s president, the opposition’s yellow color turned to pink—signaling the fall of the house of Aquino.
+The wheels of change turned south from the once-mighty yellow to a failed legacy.
+Just before Marcos Jr. became the country’s president, the opposition’s yellow color turned pink—signaling the fall of the house of Aquino.

-For almost four decades, atrocity and corruption have been attached to the Marcos name.
+For almost four decades, atrocity and corruption have been attached to Marcos’s name.
 Books have been published and read in schools to educate young students on how evil the Marcoses are.

 Gulong ng Palad: The fall of the house of Aquino and the rise of BBM

-The Filipino salawikain “Gulong ng palad” (the wheel of the fate) was a television drama from 1977 to 1985 popular during the Marcos era.
-It depicts the cycle of life that when one is on top, the only way is down and vice versa.
+The Filipino salawikain “Gulong ng palad” (the wheel of fate) was a television drama from 1977 to 1985, popular during the Marcos era.
+It depicts the life cycle that the only way is down when one is on top, and vice versa.

-The saga of “Philippine fiesta politics” assures us that indeed, nothing is permanent in politics.
+The saga of “Philippine fiesta politics” assures us that nothing is permanent in politics.